Explore Wantage

 Frequently asked questions

-The birthplace of King Alfred the Great (the only English king to be called 'Great'), the King Alfred's Kitchen, the Vale of the White Horse, and a beautiful Oxfordshire market town of royal significance Roam surfaces the hidden gems that make Wantage worth exploring.
+Wantage is a place in Oxfordshire known for the birthplace of King Alfred the Great (the only English king to be called 'Great'), the King Alfred's Kitchen, the Vale of the White Horse, and a beautiful Oxfordshire market town of royal significance.
+King Alfred the Great — who saved England from the Vikings, reformed the law, promoted learning and arguably created the English nation — was born in Wantage in 849 AD.
+The population is around 12,000.

-Yes — Roam is live in Wantage and across Oxfordshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Wantage and across Oxfordshire.
+It is available on iOS and Android.